 I love apples and I love Christmas spices.
-And together they make a marvellous winter pudding, a dish of something warm and spicily fragrant to look forward to at the end of a long cold day.
+Together - combined into an apple crumble - they make a marvellous winter pudding, a dish of something warm and spicily fragrant to look forward to at the end of a long cold day.

 Apple crumble - for me - is not a summer dish, nor even an autumn one.
 I'll wait until it's properly miserable outside before I make it.
 That's because I like my crumble hearty and spicy and fragrant.
 Not for me thinly sliced dessert apples, skin on, with a delicate layer of pastry.